melisplatform/melis-platform-framework-lumen-demo-tool-logic/README.md

 # melis-platform-framwork-lumen-demo-tool-logic

-Laravel module that handle the request of melisplatform/melis-platform-framework-laravel-demo-tool to display the list of data using a Database query with the Zend Database connection configuration and the Zend Service manager
+Lumen module that handle the request of melisplatform/melis-platform-framework-lumen-demo-tool to display the list of data using a database query with the Zend Database connection configuration and the Zend Service manager

 ### Prerequisites